steven-edwards/crookedbar-test2/content/pages/offer.md

 2 or 3 night stays for six guests from £498.
 That’s only £83 per person, per stay!
 Wow!

 Holiday bookings only, no parties or events!

-#### **Feb Half Term Offer**

-7 nights for £699!!
-That’s only £100pp for the week when six stay!!
-Or £14.29pppn !!
-Grab it while it’s still available!